nmsudatalab/disksim-4.0/README.md

 A make file has been added to ease the process to build the disksim 4.0 without individually compiling and patching each module.

 ### List of changes coming
+# What's DiskSim?

+[DiskSim](http://www.pdl.cmu.edu/DiskSim/index.shtml) is an efficient, accurate, highly-configurable disk system simulator originally developed at the University of Michigan and enhanced at CMU to support research into various aspects of storage subsystem architecture.
+It is written in C and requires no special system software (just basic POSIX interfaces).
+DiskSim includes modules for most secondary storage components of interest, including device drivers, buses, controllers, adapters, and disk drives.
+DiskSim also includes support for a number of externally-provided trace formats and internally-generated synthetic workloads, and includes hooks for inclusion in a larger scale system-level simulator.